Auroville for the Conscious Traveler: Art, Farms, and the World's Most Unusual Community

 The Matrimandir is the obvious centerpiece — a 29-meter-diameter golden sphere that looks like it landed from another planet.
 But the exterior, impressive as it is, is the least interesting part.
 Inside the inner chamber, a perfectly spherical crystal globe sits in a white marble room, lit by a single beam of sunlight directed through an opening in the roof.

-Meditation sessions are free but require advance registration at the Visitor Centre — you go one day, register, and come back the next morning wearing white clothing.
+Meditation sessions are free but require advance registration at the Visitor Centre — you register one day and return the next morning wearing white clothing.
 The silence inside is absolute.
-I'm not generally a meditator.
-Sitting in that room for 20 minutes rewired something in my brain I can't quite articulate.
+Even for people who never meditate, twenty minutes in that room tends to rewire something that's hard to put into words.

 The Farms That Feed the Community

-Buddha Garden does community-supported agriculture.
+Buddha Garden runs community-supported agriculture.
 AuroOrchard grows tropical fruits.
 These are working farms, not tourist attractions, but most welcome visitors in the morning hours.

 The Craft Economy